gaizkadc/grpc-protos/README.md

 # grpc-protos

-Common repository to store all entities and service definitions for Nalej components using gRPC
+Common repository to store all entities and service definitions for Nalej components using gRPC.

+## Getting Started

+Any information required by the final user to use this repo.

-# Building
+### Building

 A Makefile is provided, use: